Lanna language: Classification

-Northern Thai is classified as one of the Chiang Saen languages—others being Thai, Southern Thai and numerous smaller languages, which together with the Northwestern Tai and Lao-Phutai languages, form the Southwestern branch of Tai languages.
+Lanna is classified as one of the Chiang Saen branch, a model popularized by foundational linguists such as Fang-Kuei Li (1960) and Marvin Brown (1965), others being Thai, Southern Thai and numerous smaller languages, which together with the Northwestern Tai and Lao-Phutai languages, form the Southwestern branch of Tai languages.
 The Tai languages are a branch of the Kra–Dai language family, which encompasses a large number of indigenous languages spoken in an arc from Hainan and Guangxi south through Laos and Northern Vietnam to the Cambodian border.

-From a purely genealogical standpoint, most linguists consider Northern Thai to be more closely related to Central Thai than to Lao or Isan, but the language has been heavily influenced by both Lao and Central Thai throughout history.
+From a purely genealogical standpoint, most linguists consider Lanna to be more closely related to Central Thai than to Lao or Isan, but the language has been heavily influenced by both Lao and Central Thai throughout history.
 All Southwestern Tai languages form a coherent dialect continuum of more or less mutually intelligible varieties, with few sharp dividing lines.
-Nevertheless, Northern Thai has today become closer to the Central Thai language, as Standard Thai is the principal language of education and government and spoken throughout Thailand.
+However, this genealogical classification is increasingly contested by modern scholars.
+Critics argue that these groupings may reflect political "Thaification" and a drive for national unity rather than purely linguistic history.
+While the Chiang Saen group (including Central Thai, Northern Thai, and Southern Thai) is the standard model, it often masks the closer historical ties Lanna has with the Lao-Phutai branch.
+Nevertheless, Lanna has today become closer to the Central Thai language, as Standard Thai is the principal language of education and government and spoken throughout Thailand.

 Names

-The Northern Thai language has various names in Northern Thai, Thai, and other Tai languages.
+The Lanna language has various names in Northern Thai, Thai, and other Tai languages.